 Additionally, Lucier did a really good job of showing how people’s reactions can vary during tough situations.
 Although many people volunteered for the Red Cross or helped neighbours and strangers despite the risk of infection, others abandoned their sick family members or took advantage of their neighbours’ misfortunes.
 I would have liked though for the deaths that occurred in A Death-Struck Year to have left more of an emotional impact on me.

 Finally, I liked that the romance in A Death-Struck Year didn’t overshadow the plot.
 The subtleness of it was appropriate and realistic because both Cleo and Edmund, a medical student, were too busy taking care of the sick and dying to spend a ton of time together.

 An informative read, A Death-Struck Year was released in March 2014 by HMH Books for Young Readers.

 Comments About the Cover: The face mask makes it pretty memorable.

-In exchange for an honest review, this book was received from the publisher (Simon and Schuster Canada) for free.
+In exchange for an honest review, this book was received from the publisher (Thomas Allen & Son) for free.